James B. Potash: Career

-Prior to his current role, Potash served as chair and department executive officer of the Department of Psychiatry at the University of Iowa Carver College of Medicine from 2011-2017.
+Prior to his current role, Potash served as chair and department executive officer of the Department of Psychiatry at the University of Iowa Carver College of Medicine from 2011 to 2017.
 There, he strengthened research on psychiatric illness mechanisms and fostered collaborations between investigators, clinicians, and educators.

 As the director of the Department of Psychiatry and Behavioral Sciences at Hopkins, Potash oversaw the creation of the Center for Psychedelic and Consciousness Research in 2019, the first such center in the United States and the largest in the world at the time of its founding, with $17 million in philanthropy.
 The Center does leading work in the use of psilocybin to treat psychiatric disorders like major depressive disorder.
 He has also helped establish four new Precision Medicine Centers of Excellence (PMCoE), aimed at identifying disease sub-types and targeting treatments—for Alzheimer's disease, psychosis, mood disorders, and schizoaffective disorders.

 Potash has facilitated the creation of the Johns Hopkins Personalized Care in Psychiatry program in Baltimore and new psychiatric services at Sibley Hospital in Washington, DC, and Suburban Hospital in Bethesda, Maryland.
 In addition, he established a new track-based system within the Johns Hopkins psychiatric residency training program to allow trainees to grow in expertise and as leaders.

 In addition to his research and leadership roles, Potash maintains an active clinical practice treating patients with depression and bipolar disorder.
 He has also held leadership positions in major professional organizations, including the International Society of Psychiatric Genetics, the American Psychopathological Association, the National Network of Depression Centers, and the American Association of Chairs of Departments of Psychiatry.